jgibbons3/CRUD-Django/README.md

  # Django CRUD App

- This is a small project to demostrate Django CRUD functionality.
+ This is a small project to demonstrate Django CRUD functionality.

  It consist of a contact list App, with pagination, warning modal message when deleting a contact and a form to create and update a new contact with notification messages depending on the action.